ilcato/homebridge-fibaro-home-center/README.md

 # Latest release notes

-### Version 2.2.0
+### Version 3.0.0

-- Main refactoring.
+- Main refactoring of code.
+- Significant reduction in device response time.
 - Option to mark dead devices as not responding in HomeKit.
 - Log dead devices.
+- Improvements for poller.
-- Add support for Outlet manual device type.
+- Add support for Outlet in individual device config.
 - Dependencies updates.

 ### Version 2.1.0